jp-mango/mango-markets/README.md

 ### 1. Stock Market

-- **Top Gainers and Losers**: Retrieves the day's top gainers and losers in the stock market, providing a quick snapshot of market movements.
+- **Top Gainers and Losers**: Retrieves the day's top gainers and losers in the stock market, providing a snapshot of market movements.
 - **Ticker Search**: Allows users to input a stock ticker and choose from a range of data to display, including stock price, company overview, financial statements, and more.
 - **Global Market Status**: Shows the open and close times of major global stock exchanges, along with their current status (open or closed).